CAMMA-public/ConvLSTM-Surgical-Tool-Tracker/README.md

 # System Requirements:
 The code has been test on Linux operating system.
 It runs on both CPU and GPU.
-Equivalence of basic OS commands such as unzip, cd, wget, etc. will be needed to run in other OS such as Window, Mac, etc.
+Equivalence of basic OS commands such as _unzip, cd, wget_, etc. will be needed to run in Windows or Mac OS.

 # Result